-If you love animals and want to become a dog groomer, you probably know your stuff when it comes to the job description.
+If you love animals and want to become a dog groomer, you’re probably familiar with the standard dog groomer job description.
 However, job descriptions don’t always provide you with a realistic understanding of what it’s like to be a dog groomer from day-to-day.
-Job postings for dog groomers, in particular, emphasize experience and tend to leave out a lot of details.
+Job postings for dog groomers emphasize experience and tend to leave out a lot of details.

-Since the industry is so specialized, salons expect applicants to already have thorough knowledge about the local industry when applying.
+Many salons expect job applicants to already have thorough knowledge about the local industry when applying.
 As a first-time groomer, you probably have no idea what you’re getting yourself into.
 Don’t stress, we’re here to help!
 Keep reading for some of the tasks you might not expect to see in a dog groomer job description.

 Many people pursue a career in dog grooming because they love animals.
 While this is the most fundamental requirement for working as a groomer, it’s equally important to have great people skills.
 If you like animals but don’t feel as passionately about humans, this might not be the job for you.
 As a dog groomer, you need to please your clients.
 That means dealing with people!

 In the service industry, the customer is always right.
 But in reality, turning away clients is necessary sometimes.
-If you aren’t confident in your people skills, maintaining your cool while handling situations like these professionally can be difficult.
+If you aren’t confident in your people skills, maintaining your cool while handling situations like these can be difficult.
 You don’t want to ruin a relationship and receive bad reviews!
-You’ll need to follow an outlined procedure.
+Follow an outlined procedure.
 It’s much easier to do something you’re uncomfortable with if you’re following a clear policy!

 You’ve probably been warned about this before, but we’re here to warn you again: dog grooming is more physically straining than you think!
 You’ll be on your feet for most of the working day, continually lifting them on and off the table.
 And to top it all off?
 You’ll need to control the behavior of the dogs you’re grooming!